Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 the green cells directly.
 There is a demo video on using this Assistor

-spreadsheet presumably belongs to a new car owner who wants to track his
+belongs to a new car owner who wants to track his

 MPG.
 There are three trails shown below.
 Maybe a minute of work.
 You

-have 9 hidden formulae at this point.
+have 9 hidden formulae for this simple job.

 it came to adding a new row, you could select the last row above the